serlo/frontend/README.md

 ## More information

 You can find more detailed explanations in our wiki.
-Here are some interesting pages:
+Currently, we have these pages available:

 - [Internationalization](https://github.com/serlo/frontend/wiki/Internationalization)
 - [Entities and Schema](https://github.com/serlo/frontend/wiki/Schema)